-We caught up with our good friend, Joe Cornish, to ask what he’s been up to since the launch of the IQ2 digital back series, which he was a big part of (link).
+We caught up with our good friend, Joe Cornish, to ask what he’s been up to since the launch of the IQ2 digital back series, which he was a big part of (watch).

 Joe was excited to tell us that he had just returned from a Light and Land workshop “In the footsteps of Ansel Adams”.
 The workshop was inspired by Ansel Adams’ famous images “Gates of the Valley” and “Clearing Winter Storm”.
 Joe and his partner in crime, David Ward, went to Yosemite with eight exceptional companions to capture some beautiful winter landscapes.
 But, as is often the case, things didn't turn out quite as planned.